Bioinformatics examples

 Background: The CHESS gene catalog curates the set of all human genes and their transcripts through analysis of GTEx RNA sequencing data and manual assessment of RefSeq and GENCODE annotations and overlap.
 This catalog reports a different count of protein-coding genes in the human genome compared to RefSeq and GENCODE.
 To identify the overlap of genes across all three annotations sets, we need the total list of protein-coding gene names by extracting them from the annotation files.

-Task: generate file with unique list of protein-coding gene names from CHESS annotation file (GFF)
+Task: generate the unique list of protein-coding gene names from the CHESS annotation file (GFF)

-Download cb_unix_shell.tgz to your home directory and unpack it.
+Download the CHESS GFF file (chess3.1.3.GRCh38.assembly.gff.gz) to your home directory and unpack it.

 $ cd